123p10/isidore/README.md

 ### Purpose
 Every day there is a hip, new programming language.
 The recent trend for the past 5-10 years has been moving towards more "beautiful" languages like Python and Golang.
 Isidore attempts to redirect this focus from beautiful code towards clear, readable, maintainable code.

+By enforcing code standards and best practices at the compiler level: technical debt for tech companies will decrease, updates and code changes will be easier and bugs will become less frequent and easier to resolve.

 ### Name
 The name of the language will most certainly change.
 The name comes from the story of Isidore of Seville, the "last scholar of the ancient world" for compiling an encyclopedia with works from the Ancient world.
 Just as this language is attempting to retain some of the constructs of older languages while utilizing modern features.